Devi Bhagavata Purana: Philosophy

-Vedic Literature
+Vedic literature

 Devi Bhagavatam mentioned number of Vedic mantras connected with observance.
 In eleventh canto describes certain rites, also Devi is identified with Yajurveda and Rudra.
 In the ninth canto mentioned various phase powers of Devi.
 Dhyana stotras of Lakshmi and Svaha are adopted from Samaveda.
 Use of Rudrakshas mentioned in ninth canto is supported by the Sruti.

 Upanishad

-Devi Bhagavatam adopted some of passages in Upanishad.
-In seventh canto in purana Devi describe her own form these verses are identical with some verses of Devi Upanishad.
-Also in fourth canto some famous expressions of Taittiriya Upanishad are used to describe the nature of Devi.
-The four states of consciousness described in the Mandukya Upanishad, are mentioned in 30th chapter of sixth canto.
+Devi Bhagavatam adopted some of the passages in the Upanishad.
+In the seventh canto of the purana, Devi describes her own form.
+These verses are identical with some verses of the Devi Upanishad.
+Also, in the fourth canto some famous expressions of Taittiriya Upanishad are used to describe the nature of Devi.

 Samkhya

-Devi Bhagavatam belong to the Shaktadvaitavada tradition (syncretism of Samkhya and Advaita Vedanta. literally, the path of nondualistic Shakti).
-The duality of Prakriti and Purusha in Samkhya is not accepted by Devi Bhagavatam.
+Devi Bhagavatam belongs to the Shaktadvaitavada tradition (syncretism of Samkhya and Advaita Vedanta; literally, the path of nondualistic Shakti).
+The duality of Prakṛti and Purusha in Samkhya is also acknowledged by Devi Bhagavatam as it covers wide range of different philosophies.
 In the text prakriti is identified with Parashakti.
-She is also called Mulaprakriti.
-The text maintains that the Gunas are of mixing nature and when they pair together they condition each other.
-This is an adaptation from the Samkhya theory.
+She is also called Mulaprakriti (root prakriti).